Legislative Code

 C. Judges should disregard new arguments (including new responses) during rebuttal speeches, regardless of whether a Point of Order was raised.
 The exception is that the PMR may respond to new arguments made in the MOC.
 Rephrasing or new analysis of prior arguments is allowed in rebuttal speeches.

-XII.7.
-Points of Clarification
+XII.7: Points of Clarification

 A. A Point of Clarification is a question that a member of the opposing team asks a debater giving a PMC or an LOC.
 The question shall aim to clarify the speaker's advocacy or interpretation of the resolution.